-(a) Required pre-application conference.
-Prior to filing for preliminary development plan review, the developer shall meet with city officials to discuss the development plan and review process.
-No person shall rely upon any comment concerning a proposed development plan, or any expression of any nature about the proposal made by any participant at the pre-application conference as a representation or implication that the proposal will be ultimately approved or rejected in any form.

-- (b) Submittal of preliminary development plan.
-The developer shall submit a preliminary development plan, as defined in this division, accompanied by a fee established by resolution of the city council. - (c) Determination of complete application.
-Within thirty (30) working days of receipt of a preliminary development order application, the city manager or designee shall determine that the information is complete or incomplete and inform the developer in writing of the deficiencies, if any.
+- (a) Optional Required pre-application conference.
+Prior to filing for preliminary development plan review, the developer may, at their option, shall meet with city officials to discuss the development plan and review process.
+No person shall rely upon any comment concerning a proposed development plan, or any expression of any nature about the proposal made by any participant at the pre-application conference as a representation or implication that the proposal will be ultimately approved or rejected in any form. - (b) Submittal of preliminary development plan.
+The developer shall submit a preliminary development plan, as defined in this division, accompanied by a fee established by resolution of the city council.
+If more than three (3) months elapse following the issuance of the preliminary development order, the developer must resubmit the plan for preliminary review. - (c) Determination of complete application.
+Within ten (10) thirty (30) working days of receipt of a preliminary development plan order application, the city manager or designee shall determine that the information is complete or incomplete and inform the developer in writing of the deficiencies, if any.
 If the plan is deemed incomplete, the developer may submit an amended plan within thirty (30) working days without payment of an additional fee, but, if more than thirty (30) days have elapsed, the developer must thereafter initiate a new application and pay a new fee.
 Furthermore, the city will review resubmissions within ten (10) business days.
-After the third incomplete submittal, the city will deny the development plan application.
+After the third incomplete submittal, the city will deny the development plan application. - (d) Copies to community design development board.
+Once deemed complete the building department shall send a copy of the proposed preliminary development plan to each member of the community development board community design board and shall place the proposed plan on the agenda of the next meeting that allows for proper notice.